SueChaplain/draft-guide-collection-nodejs-express/README.md

 **>>>>>>>>>>>>>> End of MATT's list for using the Appsody CLI**

-## Using the Node.js Kabanero Collections

 **>>>>>>>>>>>>>> MATT's USING COLLECTIONS WITH YOUR IDE VIA CODEWIND**
+### Using Codewind with your IDE

 **>>>>>>>>>>>>>> MATT's WHAT YOU WILL LEARN**

-There are 3 Kabanero Collections for Node.js; one that includes just the runtime environment (`nodejs`) and others that include the Express or LoopBack frameworks (`nodejs-express` or `nodejs-loopback`).
-The way in which you use these collections is similar.
-In this guide we will explore how to use the `nodejs-express` Kabanero Collection when using VS code as an IDE.
+ In this section we will explore how to use the `nodejs-express` Kabanero Collection when using VS code as an IDE.

-### Using Codewind with your IDE

 **>>>>>>>>>>>>>> MATT's PREREQS**